 Section 253.10 is a detailed informed consent law requiring the voluntary and informed consent of a woman for an abortion.
 Unless a medical emergency exists, the physician is required to provide specific information to a woman before an abortion can be performed followed by a reflection period (usually 24 hours) to allow the woman the opportunity to consider whether or not she will consent to an abortion.
 This law also requires that the woman be given printed materials prepared by the state, including a fetal development booklet and a statewide directory of services which includes pro-life pregnancy help centers.

 Under s.
 71.05 (6) (b) 22, adoptive parents can deduct up to $5,000 of adoption fees, court costs and legal fees related to the adoption of a child.
 This tax benefit encourages additional adoptions where the financial impacts are a concern.

 Under s.
-48.375, unless a medical emergency exists, a physician cannot perform an abortion on a minor (someone under 18 years old) unless the minor and one of her parents consents to the abortion or the minor uses a constitutionally required judicial bypass procedure to obtain judicial consent.
+48.375, Right-to-Life Laws Passed that unless a medical emergency exists, a physician cannot perform an abortion on a minor (someone under 18 years old) unless the minor and one of her parents consents to the abortion or the minor uses a constitutionally required judicial bypass procedure to obtain judicial consent.

 Note: There are additional provisions in the parental consent law that can be used to undermine the parental consent requirement.
 For example, the minor can also get an abortion if an adult family member or a foster parent consents to the abortion.
 These individuals do not have the legal right to consent to medical treatment for the minor in any other circumstance.